admaio/admaio.github.io/content/post/job-phd-ediamond/index.md

 These research directions allow you to gradually build your own research profile according to your interests, while remaining within the project's goals.
 Each research direction is composed of a sequence of Tasks that will collectively achieve the project's goal.
 For each Task, you will be responsible for the typical scientific research workflow: motivating the problem, identifying the main methodological shortcomings in the literature, design and develop novel systems, plan and execute experiments, and report findings in articles to be published at top venues according to the project's schedule.
-Periodic meetings and feedbacks will ensure the success of your degree and of the project overall.
+Periodic meetings and feedback will ensure the success of your degree and of the project overall.

 ### Terms of employment

 ETH Zürich is considered to be one of the top academic institutions in Europe.
 It is usually ranked in the top 10 in the world.
 Sometimes our area is ranked number [one](https://disco.ethz.ch/misc/ETHCSRanked1.pdf) in the world.
-The completion target for a Ph.D. is between 3 and 4 years, with a major milestone (PhD Aptitude Colloquium) at the end of the first year.
+The completion target for a PhD is between 3 and 4 years, with a major milestone (PhD Aptitude Colloquium) at the end of the first year.

 #### Salary

 ETH offers some of the most competitive and attractive [salaries](https://ethz.ch/en/the-eth-zurich/working-teaching-and-research/welcome-center/employment-contract-and-salary/salary.html) worldwide.
-Salary will be determined based on the candidate's qualifications and experience, with five distinct salary ranks.
+Your salary will be determined based on your qualifications and experience, with five distinct salary ranks.

 #### Taxes and other deductions

 The income tax is currently about 8% for the above mentioned starting salary.
 The total deduction for social security, pension plan and accident insurance is about 13%.
-There is no tuition at ETH Zurich.
+There is no tuition at ETH Zürich.

 #### Paid vacation